|The latest version of Creative Cloud apps do not support some older versions of Windows and Mac. Learn more.|

 Software firewalls restrict access to your computer.
 Some software firewalls prompt you when a program attempts to access the Internet.
 Users have reported instances where software/hardware firewall settings caused download errors to occur.
 The most common error associated with this issue is error 205.
 Other errors could result due to the firewall’s configuration.

-- If prompted, select to allow the Adobe Creative Cloud desktop application to access the Internet.
+- If prompted, select to allow the Creative Cloud desktop application to access the Internet.

 - If you are not prompted, disable software firewalls temporarily to determine whether they are preventing access Internet access.
 See your firewall software documentation for help.

-If you can’t locate the documentation to temporarily disable the software firewall, disable Startup items and Services.
-Most software firewalls are disabled using this process.
-For instructions on how to disable startup items and services, select your operating system from the list below.
+If you can’t locate the documentation to temporarily disable the software firewall, disable startup items and services.
+This disables most software firewalls.
+For specific instructions on how to disable startup items and services, select your operating system from the list below.

 Routers can have built-in hardware firewall or proxy servers.
 To determine if a router is preventing the Creative Cloud desktop application from accessing the Internet:

 Many organizations use a hardware firewall and proxy server that can prevent software from accessing an outside server.
 A hardware solution applies to all computers within the corporate network.
 Most home networks do not use hardware firewall or proxy technology.

 - Contact your company’s IT department to obtain firewall or proxy information.